matthew-hre/github-bot/README.md

 * `core.py` loads the `components` package and houses the code for handling the most standard bot events (e.g. `on_ready`, `on_message`, `on_error`).
 * `setup.py` creates the Discord and GitHub clients.
-* `utils.py` contains utility functions not exactly tied to a specific feature.
+* `utils/` contains helper functions/classes not tied to any specific feature.
 * `__main__.py` initializes Sentry (optional) and starts the bot.